-Situated just below the headwaters of the San Antonio River, the site of Brackenridge Park has been a gathering place for humans for 12,000 years.
 Established in 1899, Brackenridge Park is home to some of San Antonio’s most beloved attractions.
-The rustic character of the 343-acre park remains today with tree-lined paths and picnic areas along 2.2 miles of the San Antonio River, playgrounds and softball fields, a miniature train, historic structures, the Witte Museum, the zoo, and the oldest municipal golf course in Texas.
+The rustic character of the 343-acre park remains today with tree-lined paths and picnic areas along 2.2 miles of the San Antonio River, playgrounds and softball fields, a miniature train, historic structures, the Witte Museum, the San Antonio Zoo, and the oldest municipal golf course in Texas.

 Brackenridge Park is on the National Register of Historic Places and is a Texas State Antiquities Landmark.
 The Japanese Tea Garden, a footbridge and other works by artist Dionicio Rodriguez, and the Water Works Pump House No. 1 are individually listed in the National Register of Historic Places.